tissabre/TREC-IHMC/README.md

 # TREC-IHMC
-A complete description of IHMC implementation using Darwin (TREC) as an example robot.
+A complete description of IHMC implementation using *Robot Name* (TREC) as an example robot.